 Each semester, the department hosts a variety of seminars that cover a vast array of topics in public health.
 It is the expectation of the MPH program that students will attend these seminars to learn about and connect with public health experts in their respective disciplines.
 Each seminar is expected to last 45 minutes with 15 minutes for Q & A. Public heath seminars are always held on Wednesdays in Kehoe Auditorium at 10 am.
-All seminars are video-recorded and are publicly available to watch on the <a href="https://linear.nih.gov/linear.
+All seminars are video-recorded and are publicly available to watch on the UC-MPH program website within 48 hours of the live recording.